-We have published our Spring 2021 Agenda as part of the , which is coordinated by the Office of Management and Budget under Executive Order 12866.
+We have published our Spring 2021 Agenda as part of the Spring 2021 Unified Agenda of Federal Regulatory and Deregulatory Actions , which is coordinated by the Office of Management and Budget under Executive Order 12866.
 The agenda lists the regulatory matters that, to further our consumer protection mission and mandate, we are currently pursuing under interim leadership pending the appointment and confirmation of a permanent Director.
 The permanent Director’s changes to our regulatory agenda will be reflected in the Fall 2021 Unified Agenda.
 We have also taken actions, and plan further actions, to focus our resources on addressing the adverse impacts to consumers in light of the ongoing COVID-19 pandemic and resulting economic crisis, and are taking concrete steps toward furthering our commitment to promoting racial and economic equity.

 Completed rulemaking items

 We have already completed some of the items listed on the Spring 2021 Agenda, all of which are intended to provide further protection to consumers in light of the COVID-19 pandemic.